meavinash100/DigitRecognition/README.md

-## Different variations of Deep Learning Models using Tensorflow for Handwritten Digit Recognition on MNIST Dataset
+## Different variations of Deep Learning Models using Tensorflow and Keras for Handwritten Digit Recognition on MNIST Dataset

 ### The following variations of deep learning models are used in the exploration:
 * Fully connected shallow neural network without minibatched